-All securities are classified as available-for-sale and recorded at fair value as at July 2, 2011, with changes in fair value recognized as a separate component of "Accumulated other comprehensive income" in the consolidated statement of changes in equity, except for those changes deemed to be other-than-temporary impairment.
+All securities are classified as available-for-sale and recorded at fair value as at October 1, 2011, with changes in fair value recognized as a separate component of "Accumulated other comprehensive income" in the consolidated statement of changes in equity, except for those changes deemed to be other-than-temporary impairment.

-Out of the nine investment positions in floating-rate notes, seven securities are in an unrealized loss position, which has been considered as temporary; furthermore, a senior floating rate note of Euro 15 million issued by Lehman Brothers was impaired and recorded as other-than-temporary in 2008 and during the first quarter of 2011.
+Out of the nine investment positions in floating-rate notes, six securities are in an unrealized loss position, which has been considered as temporary; furthermore, a senior floating rate note of Euro 15 million issued by Lehman Brothers was impaired and recorded as other-than-temporary in 2008 and during the first quarter of 2011.
 For all investments, except the Lehman Brothers senior unsecured bonds described below, the Company expects to recover the debt securities' entire amortized cost basis.
-Since the duration of the portfolio is 1.4 years on average and the securities have a minimum Moody's rating of A2 (with the only exception of the Lehman Brothers senior unsecured bonds), the Company expects the value of the securities to return to par as the final maturity is approaching; as such, no credit loss has been identified on these instruments.
+Since the duration of the portfolio is 1.09 years on average and the securities have an average Moody's rating of Aa3 (with the only exception of the Lehman Brothers senior unsecured bonds), the Company expects the value of the securities to return to par as the final maturity is approaching; as such, no credit loss has been identified on these instruments.
 As a result, the change in fair value is recognized as a separate component of "Accumulated other comprehensive income" in the consolidated statement of changes in equity.
 The Company estimated the fair value of these financial assets based on publicly quoted market prices, which corresponds to a level 1 fair value measurement hierarchy.

-For the Lehman Brothers senior unsecured bonds, the Company has been measuring fair value since Lehman Brothers Chapter 11 filing on September 15, 2008 based on information received from a major credit rating entity.
-Such fair value information relied on historical recovery rates and is assessed to correspond to a level 3 fair value hierarchy.
+For the Lehman Brothers senior unsecured bonds, the Company had measured fair value since Lehman Brothers Chapter 11 filing on September 15, 2008 based on information received from a major credit rating entity.
+Such fair value information relied on historical recovery rates and was assessed to correspond to a level 3 fair value hierarchy.
 At the date of Lehman Brothers Chapter 11 filing, the Company did not expect to recover the entire amortized cost basis of the securities and reported in earnings an other-than-temporary impairment charge representing 50% of the face value of the debt securities.
-During Q1 2011, following values observed on the open market and direct unbinding quotation, the Company assessed that it expected to recover the impaired amortized cost basis of the Lehman Brothers debt securities amounting to \$5 million.
-As a result the total other-than-temporary impairment as of July 2, 2011 represents 75% of the face value of these floating rate notes.
+In Q1 2011, following values observed on the open market and direct unbinding quotation, the Company assessed whether it expected to recover the value of the Lehman Brothers debt securities determined to be \$5 million, which was assessed to correspond to a level 2 fair value hierarchy.
+As a result, the Company recorded for these securities an other-than-temporary impairment charge amounting to \$5 million, reported on the line "Other-than-temporary impairment charge and realized gain on financial assets" in the consolidated statement of income.
+The total other-than-temporary impairment as of October 1, 2011 represented 75% of the face value of these floating rate notes.

-The securities and the government bonds are reported as current assets on the line "Marketable Securities" on the consolidated balance sheet as at July 2, 2011, since they represent investments of funds available for current operations.
+The securities and the government bonds are reported as current assets on the line "Marketable Securities" on the consolidated balance sheet as at October 1, 2011, since they represent investments of funds available for current operations.